What is a jumbo loan?

 Jumbo loan interest rates are influenced by market conditions and the level of risk involved.
 To manage the increased risk associated with these larger loans, lenders often implement strategies such as setting higher interest rates.

-The good news is that jumbo loan interest rates may still be quite competitive, especially if you have a strong financial profile.
-The better your financial health, the less risky you appear to lenders.
-If you have an impressive credit score and a low debt-to-income ratio, you could be in a good position to get a favorable rate.
+The good news is that jumbo loan interest rates may still be quite competitive, especially if you have an impressive credit score and a low debt-to-income ratio, you could be in a good position to get a favorable rate.

 Jumbo loan down payments